 - Agencies are advised to develop as detailed a repair scope of work as possible for each home.
-This will be submitted to KHC via template built into the AHTF Home Repair Set-Up (which will be placed on the HCA Help Desk in March 2019). - In addition, a thorough set of existing conditions photos will allow KHC's Design & Construction Review staff to understand the repairs need to bring a home up to Minimum Habitability Standards. - Should an agency be unsure as to how to meet Minimum Habitability Standards or what repairs KHC will allow, contact KHC's Design & Construction Review team. - If repairs do not bring a home up to Minimum Habitability Standards, the agency will have to either invest non-KHC funds in additional repairs or repay AHTF funds.
+This will be submitted to KHC via template built into the AHTF Home Repair Set-Up (available on the HCA Help Desk) - In addition, a thorough set of existing conditions photos will allow KHC's Design & Construction Review staff to understand the repairs need to bring a home up to Minimum Habitability Standards. - Should an agency be unsure as to how to meet Minimum Habitability Standards or what repairs KHC will allow, contact KHC's Design & Construction Review team. - If repairs do not bring a home up to Minimum Habitability Standards, the agency will have to either invest non-KHC funds in additional repairs or repay AHTF funds.